 “I understand that being under the influence of alcohol or drugs, or both, impairs my ability to safely operate a motor vehicle, and is extremely dangerous to human life to drive while under the influence of alcohol or drugs, or both.
 If I continue to drive while under the influence of alcohol or drugs, or both, and as a result of my driving, someone is killed, I can be charged in California with murder.”

-A prosecutor will show that the defendant received a Watson admonition in connection with a prior DUI by:
+A prosecutor will show that the defendant received an admonition in connection with a prior DUI by:

 - Introducing into evidence the “Tahl waiver” the defendant signed when he or she pled guilty, and/or